 The Pros and Cons of Virtual Auditing

 The COVID-19 pandemic has meant new and exciting challenges for the field of company auditing.
 With the vast majority of British companies affected by local or national lockdowns, isolating staff and supply chain disruptions, it has become necessary for auditors to work more flexibly around their clients.
 This is where virtual auditing has come into its own.

-The benefits of undertaking audit engagements virtually
+The benefits of auditing virtually

-With challenges come innovation – most of the audit clients I have worked on over 2020 and 2021 have adapted significantly, either through technological upgrades or new internal procedures.
-Most have also largely transitioned into a permanent Work From Home routine for the majority of staff, in the process cutting costs and giving staff the benefit of flexible working.
+With challenge comes innovation.
+Most of the audit clients I have worked on over 2020 and 2021 have adapted significantly, either through technological upgrades or new internal procedures.
+Most have also largely transitioned into a permanent ‘work from home’ routine for the majority of staff.
+In the process, this has cut costs and given staff the benefit of flexible working.

-Training and development
+Training and development for virtual auditing

 Another key issue to consider is the role of the auditor as an external advisor to the client.
 The COVID-19 pandemic has brought on many challenges, one of the key challenges being communication and social interaction both personally and professionally.
 In these unprecedented times, I’ve noticed the role of the auditor can very easily be simplified down to a necessary formality – a box that needs ticking.
 The value that auditors and financial advisors have to companies is currently locked behind a social barrier, one which many of our audit clients currently struggle to tackle.
-It is now, more than ever, up to auditors to remind clients of the services they have been engaged for, but also to offer advice and suggestions where appropriate – so that both parties can get the maximum out of the engagement.
+It is now, more than ever, up to auditors to remind clients of the services they have been engaged for, but also to offer advice and suggestions where appropriate.
+This will ensure that both parties can get the maximum out of the engagement.

-How does the future look for auditing?
+How does the future look for virtual auditing?

 What will the future of auditing look like?
 A regression back to more comfortable and simpler methods?
-A complete overhaul in standard procedures and fully virtual audits becoming the standard?
+A complete overhaul in standard procedures and virtual auditing becoming the standard?
 A hybrid approach combining the best of both worlds – virtual auditing and site visits where required?
-My preference would be something more like the latter – with virtual resources available to the auditor and flexibility around client deadlines and staff availability.
+My preference would be something more like the latter – with virtual auditing resources available to the auditor and flexibility around client deadlines and staff availability.

 Although things are improving with the rollout of international vaccination programmes and a slow transition back to normality for most office workers, spare a thought for your local audit firm.
 One of the best aspects of onsite auditing are the connections made with clients and their staff.
-Most audit clients I have worked with have now made significant technological and procedural changes in response to the challenges faced over the last 18 months or so, as a result social interaction on future audits may be solely through virtual means and may not feel as genuine.
-For auditors like myself that relish these in person interactions with clients, this can be difficult to adjust to.
+Most audit clients I have worked with have now made significant technological and procedural changes in response to the challenges faced over the last 18 months or so.
+As a result social interaction on future audits may be solely through virtual means and may not feel as genuine.
+For auditors like myself that relish these in-person interactions with clients, this can be difficult to adjust to.

-But, as most companies will have noticed, the benefits of virtual auditing and flexible working open many new doors.
+However, as most companies will have noticed, the benefits of virtual auditing and flexible working open new doors.
 As long as companies can find a way to maintain important social structures within their businesses, the pros will far outweigh the cons and they will hopefully thrive in a new, more modernised society.